darwisrh/webpack-react-boilerplate/README.md

 ## How To Start?
-First git clone this repositopry tou your folder, and then open it and type this on your terminal
+First git clone this repositopry to your folder, and then open it and type this on your terminal

 ```
 yarn